| At a Glance | |

 After 12 weeks, two paths:

-Progress to Intermediate: Add L-Carnitine and MOTS-c to increase fat oxidation capacity and preserve lean mass during deeper recomposition.
+Progress to Intermediate: Add L-Carnitine and MOTS-c to increase fat-oxidation capacity, then consider Tesamorelin if lean-mass preservation or visceral-fat focus becomes central.
 See Retatrutide Recomp Protocol.

 Contraindications